 Why Apply to The Canada-Japan Co-op Program?

 A great deal of planning and preparation goes into each Canada-Japan Co-op student placement.
 Unlike placements in North America, the time frame leading up to a placement can take up to eight months (although this is not the average, it is important to note that students allowing more time upon application have a higher percentage rate of being placed within their desired time frame).
-Upon application to the program, students are interviewed at their home educational institution and recommendations are passed then onto The Canada-Japan Co-op Director who conducts a final interview and determines acceptance into the program.
-Upon acceptance, students are advised of the two modes of application to positions in Japan and a decision is made as to what route they will take.
+Upon application to the program, students are interviewed at their home educational institution and recommendations are passed then onto The Canada-Japan Co-op Program staff who conducts a final interview and determines acceptance into the program.
+Upon acceptance, students are advised to have access to job postings.

-The Canada-Japan Co-op Program provides the following to undergraduate student participants:
+The Canada-Japan Co-op Program provides the following to undergraduate and graduate student participants:

 - Access to job postings in Japan (participation in the program does not guarantee placement as the hiring and matching decision is ultimately up to the Japanese employer organization);